Dead Simple Python Cover

 —Ben Lutkevich, TechTarget

-"[Dead Simple Python] is definitely a book that any Python programmer NEEDS to have on his bookshelf!"
+"Definitely a book that any Python programmer NEEDS to have on [their] bookshelf!"

 —Lee Teschler, Microcontroller Tips

-"Dead Simple Python is the book that anyone who wants to become an expert Python programmer should read.
-It not only covers all of the coding concepts that one needs to understand, but does it in a clear and thorough way.
-It may start with coding basics, but it then moves through to the most complex coding techniques in ways that make them approachable.
+"The book that anyone who wants to become an expert Python programmer should read. . . .
 I don't believe that anyone who works through the material in this book will fail to become a competent and confident Python coder.
 It is quite a fantastic book."

 —Sandra Henry-Stocker, NetworkWorld